bcw222/chromium-website/site/issue-tracking/googler-guidelines/index.md

   internal view of the bug entries, which may cause you to run into the previous problems.
 Be careful!

-- **When referencing issues please use the external/Chromium tracker link**: use [crbug.com](https://crbug.com) or [issues.chromium.org](https://issues.chromium.org) rather than b/ or g-issues.chromium.org.
-Internal / g-issues.chromium.org
-  links may redirect to a Google SSO login page and create an inefficient and sub-optimal workflow for non-Googlers.
+- **When referencing issues in the Chromium tracker please use the external/Chromium tracker link**: use [crbug.com](https://crbug.com) or [issues.chromium.org](https://issues.chromium.org) rather than b/ or g-issues.chromium.org.
+Internal / g-issues.chromium.org links may redirect to a Google SSO login page and create an inefficient and sub-optimal workflow for non-Googlers.
 Similarly, other corp.google.com links are not OK, e.g. crbug/.

+  When referencing issues in corp Buganizer (that are only accessible to Googlers) in commit messages or code, it is preferred to use the b/XXX format.
+  However, make every effort to use public issues to track work in Chromium.

 - **Usage of severity and Priority should align with Chromium severity and priority guidelines, not Google guidelines**.
 For example, severity and